EXCLUSIVE-Regulators prepare for possible closure of VTB in Europe - sources | Business

 EXCLUSIVE-Regulators prepare for possible closure of VTB in Europe - sources

-VTB did not respond to a request for comment.
-On its German website, VTB told its customers that their money was safe and the economic situation at the bank is "stable."

-The Russian finance ministry in Moscow and officials at the embassy in Berlin did not immediately respond to requests for comment.
+The Russian finance ministry in Moscow and officials at the embassy in Berlin did not respond to requests for comment about VTB's European division.
 BaFin declined to comment.

+The London Stock Exchange Group's clearing arm LCH said on Thursday it had placed VTB Capital, the trading division of VTB Bank, in default as a clearing member.
+Last Friday, the exchange had suspended VTB Capital's membership, meaning it could no longer buy and sell stocks listed on the platform.

 A spokesperson for the Bundesbank, which shares responsibility for bank supervision, declined to comment on a specific bank when asked about Russian banks in Germany but said it was in close contact with BaFin in this regard.
 "If necessary, we will take the appropriate measures," the spokesperson added.
 Should regulators decide to close VTB in Europe, it would mark the second failure of a major Russian bank in the region as sanctions from the West squeeze the country's lenders.
 Most of the European operations of Sberbank, Russia's largest bank, closed earlier this week.